sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

     };
 ```

 Finally, we need a way to deploy our content to the webserver.
-Obviously we don't want to log in as root, thus we create a user who owns the document root which can be used for deployment.
+Obviously, we don't want to log in as root, thus we create a user who owns the document root which can be used for deployment.

 This will create a user when our configuration is deployed and add the supplied public key to it's authorized keys.